 “Really?”
 Graybard questioned the answer.
 “Casselberry has a chokehold on all shipments that come into Southport.
 Merchants rarely make it to Midland.
 I find it hard to believe that your father made it to Bon Abbi.”

 Conall and Caleb looked over to Josah, who shook his head slightly.
-He cleared his throat and said, “Sometimes, Captain Munro came to Northport and then to Bon Abbi.”
+He cleared his throat and said, “Sometimes Captain Munro sailed to Northport.
+He transported his cargo on wagons to Bon Abbi.”